TITLE 89: SOCIAL SERVICES

 b) Case reviews are conducted in order to:

-1) assure that parents and the children (if participating in the planning) are involved in and collaborating in development of the plan and understand and discuss the plan and know what is expected of them;
+1) assure that parents and the children or youth (if participating in the planning) are involved in and collaborating with developing the case plan, understand and discuss the plan, and know what is expected of them;

 3) review whether the Department's continuing intervention is necessary;

-4) review whether services, including placement services, are necessary, relevant, coordinated, and appropriate and address the health and safety needs of the child;
+4) review whether services, including placement services, are necessary, relevant, coordinated, and appropriate and address the health and safety needs of the child or youth;

 5) identify services needed but that are not being provided to the child, family or foster parents and the reasons why they are not being provided;

-6) review the disability status of a child to determine the need for and/or appropriateness of specialized services;
+6) review the disability status of a child or youth to determine the need for and/or appropriateness of specialized services;

 7) review the appropriateness of the child's educational placement and the child's educational progress and recommend changes to the caseworker;

-8) review health information on the child and family;
+8) review health information regarding the child or youth and family;

-9) review any special physical, psychological, educational, medical, emotional, or other needs of the minor or his or her family that are relevant to a permanency or placement determination;
+9) review any special physical, psychological, educational, medical, emotional, or other needs of the child or youth or /the family that are relevant to a permanency or placement determination;

-10) review, for any minor age 16 or over, programs or services that will enable the minor to prepare for independent living;
+10) review, for any youth age 16 or over, programs or services that will enable the youth to prepare for independent living;

-11) review whether the Department, the service providers, the family, the substitute care provider, if any, and the child are complying with the service plan and, if they are not complying, whether changes in the service plan or goals are needed;
+11) review whether the Department, the child welfare contributing agencies, the family, the substitute care provider, if any, and the child or youth are complying with the case plan and, if they are not complying, whether changes in the case plan or goals are needed;

-12) review whether there is progress to resolve the child's and family's problems and whether the progress is satisfactory and whether the child can safely return home;
+12) review whether there is progress in resolving the child's or youth's and family's issues, whether the progress is satisfactory, and whether the child can safely return home;

 13) review whether the projected month for achieving the permanency goal should be changed;

-14) review the appropriateness of the permanency goal and recommend changes in the goal (if appropriate);
+14) review the appropriateness of the permanency goal and recommend changes to the goal (if appropriate);

-15) review and finalize the service plan for the next period, including an analysis of:
+15) review and finalize the case plan for the next period, including an analysis of:

-A) the appropriateness of the services contained in the plan and whether those services have been provided and, if not, why not;
+A) the appropriateness of the services contained in the case plan and whether those services have been provided and, if not, why;

 B) whether reasonable efforts by the Department, and reasonable progress by the family, have been made to achieve the goal;